iamsukhe/iamsukhe/README.md

 ### Hi there, I'm Sukhvinder Singh - aka [Sukhe][website] 👋
-## I'm a Developer, Electrical Student, and Love to Code!!
+## I'm a Developer, Computer Science Student, and Love to Code!!

 - 🔭 CS Student at University of Essex